nh530/Project_Showcase/AI_Games/tic_tac_toe/README.md

 ## Results

 * Linear regression does not perform better than alpha-beta pruning.
 It can work somewhat well depending on the board features used, but at best, it only learns to draw the game.
+* Logistic regression does not blow up the weights like the linear regression model.
+Same performance as linear regression model.

 ## Setting Up Environment